LiamFallon213/EldraziRemote/Eldrazi/Information/Mana Blight.md

 Mana Blight inhabits the subconscious of infected individuals, slowly manipulating them into positions where they can disseminate the information optimally.

-Mana Blight can be carried by any medium of information exchange, however it can only infect sentient beings who have a human like mental structure.
+Mana Blight can be transported by any medium of information exchange, yet can only infect via a visual or auditory ; however it can only infect sentient beings who have a human like mental structure.
 Examples include

 - Humans
 - Elves